 As a level four, Garoth is useful for playing your extra deck monsters, and his 1850 ATK lets him serve as a low-level beatstick.
 Plus, whenever a card is sent from your deck to the graveyard by a Lightsworn other than Garoth, he mills an additional two cards from the top of your deck to the graveyard, then draws a card for each Lightsworn sent by this ability.

 Yep, this is exactly like Minerva's earlier effect, just with two cards instead of three.
-Still, it can mill and draw a fantastic number of units because it's not "once per turn", activating multiple times in a single round if you have more than once Lightsworn effect triggering.
+Still, it can mill and draw a fantastic number of units because it's not "once per turn"; it activates multiple times in a single round if you have more than one Lightsworn effect triggering.
 A quick way to stock both your graveyard and your hand on top of sturdy ATK makes Garoth a well-rounded and essential warrior.